 Article IX.
 Elections

-The Election Committee shall conduct elections each Spring semester.
-The election of the Vice President shall occur the Spring semester prior to the first year of the President’s Term.
+The Election Committee shall facilitate Executive Committee and Department Senator elections each Spring semester and Adjunct Senator elections each Fall semester.
+The election of the Vice President shall occur in the Spring semester prior to the first year of the President’s Term.
 The election of the President-Elect shall be in the Spring semester of the President’s first year in office.
+In the event that the President is elected for a second term, the election of the Vice President shall also occur in the Spring semester of the President’s first and second year in office, and the election of the President-Elect shall be in the Spring semester of the President’s third year in office.
 All elections shall be conducted as defined in the Bylaws.

 Article X. Ratification and Amendments